The Elder Scrolls V: Skyrim – Dawnguard: Gameplay

 Two unique skill trees are introduced in Dawnguard, one for vampirism and one for lycanthropy.
 Players are given the choice to join forces with the vampiric Volkihar Clan or to fight them alongside an order of vampire hunters known as the Dawnguard.
 Players will be granted access to one of two home bases: Castle Volkihar or Fort Dawnguard.
-New armors, perks, and weapons are introduced, including a crossbow for the Dawnguard.
+New armors, perks, and weapons are introduced, including a crossbow used by the Dawnguard.
 Crossbows remain loaded while moving in the world, allowing a quicker reaction than bows at the cost of being slower to reload and reducing the player's movement speed during reloading.
 Crossbows fall under the archery perk tree and all points assigned to archery will also apply to them.
 Crossbow bolts can be crafted with enchantments to create bolts with additional magical damage.

 A temporary transformation into a "vampire lord" is available for vampires.
 It functions like the existing werewolf transformation, with the exception that it may be used repeatedly rather than being limited to once per day.
 The vampire lord has a new skill tree to level up.
 Werewolves have also been given a skill tree, which they did not have previously.
 The vampire lord skill tree contains eleven perks, and the werewolf skill tree contains eight perks.
 The vampire lord levels up through kills with its Drain Life spell or its bite attack, while the werewolf gains experience towards its skill tree by consuming corpses while transformed to extend the duration of the transformation.

 New locations are featured in Dawnguard, including two explorable new world spaces: a realm of Oblivion called the Soul Cairn, and the Forgotten Vale, a secluded arctic valley located somewhere outside the holds of Haafingar and the Reach.
 Additionally, large areas serve as central quest hubs during the story, such as Castle Volkihar, located on a coastal island off the Haafingar coastline, and Fort Dawnguard, located in a small canyon outside the Rift.
 A "face sculptor" character is introduced in The Ragged Flagon in Riften, allowing players to change the facial appearance of their character at will.
 Stronger "legendary" dragons are also present in Dawnguard, appearing randomly throughout the environment, and can be slain by the player character and absorbed like any other dragon (awarding an achievement).
 Three new dragon shouts have also been added: Drain Vitality, Soul Tear, and Summon Durnehviir.